 It almost goes without saying; it is very important to put things back where they came from after use, or the system breaks down.
 This might sound simple common sense, but it is easy to slip a tool back in the wrong place.
 In other words, become methodical and your efforts will pay dividends in time saved looking for things, and the frustration of emptying a locker, only to find the item somewhere totally different.

 Being able to find things quickly can also be an actual lifesaver in emergencies.
 Once, a friend who was stronger than he looked, snapped the end off a sea-cock while trying to close it with a wrench.
-He plugged the inrush of water with this hand while my wife looked in the book and found wooden seacock bungs in the saloon stab’d side seating and in a jiffy the seacock was plugged.
-The bungs are now attached to their respective seacocks where they should have been in the first place and that particular item is erased from the book.
+He plugged the inrush of water with this hand while my wife looked in the book and found wooden seacock bungs in the saloon stab’d side seating, and in a jiffy the seacock was plugged.
+The bungs are now attached to their respective seacocks where they should have been in the first place, and that particular item is erased from the book.

 The dock boxes should also be included in the book.Recently I looked everywhere for a specially spliced length of line that acted as the fore-staysail topping lift.
 I couldn't find it anywhere and eventually gave up and made a new one using 30’ feet of new rope.
 Later, when I was rummaging through one of our aft deck boxes I found the line in the bottom of the box.
 It had been thrown in and not entered in the book.
 Me, methodical, not always.
+Just do as I say, not as I do.

-Even vehicle storage, for boat gear, should be included in the book.So what do you do with those more common tools that you use both on your boat and also at home or your work?
+Even vehicle storage, for boat gear, should be included in the book.So what do you do with those more common tools that you use both on your boat, and also at home or your work?
 One reason I bought a KIA SUV was because it has a very large carpeted storage space under the rear floor.
-Other vehicles have this space but it is commonly used to store the spare wheel, but the KIA spare is beneath this storage area.
+Other vehicles have this space, but it is commonly used to store the spare wheel, but the KIA spare is beneath this storage area.
 This free space is perfect for keeping these multiple-use tools, like my circular saw, Dremel kit, belt sander, electric planer, clamps, etc., and a multitude of other items, under “KIA” in the book.
 If your vehicle doesn't have a space like this you need to store these common tools in a box in the vehicle, or buy duplicates.
-Otherwise, when you need something on the boat, for sure it will be in your garage and vise-versa.
+Otherwise, when you need something on the boat, for sure it will be in your garage, and vise-versa.

-Finally, never forget to add anything you have recently bought and delete any consumables you have used up and not yet replaced.
-In other words keep the book current, because someone else might need to reference it in a hurry when you are not around.
+Finally, never forget to add anything you have recently bought, and delete any consumables you have used up and not yet replaced.
+In other words keep the book current, because someone else might need to reference it in a hurry, when you are not around.

 The total number of items we have cataloged to date is 360.
 No wonder it was impossible to remember what we have on Britannia and where things are stowed.
 Now I don't have to, and my memory has room for important things like; “Now where did I put that beer?”